craftercms/docs/source/developers/plugins/site-plugins.rst

 This plugin demonstrates a Site plugin with authoring and delivery code.
 It extends Crafter Studio with an API, a UI for content authors, and extends the delivery Site (in Crafter Engine) with an MVC (Model View Controller) with a content type (model), a FreeMarker template (view)

 It is published in the Crafter CMS Marketplace and can be installed to your site using ``Plugin Management`` in |siteConfig| through the Studio UI.
-See :ref:`plugin-management` for more information on installing site plugins from the Crafter CMS Market[lace.
+See :ref:`plugin-management` for more information on installing site plugins from the Crafter CMS Marketplace.